 This guide will take you through the standard sizing for business cards by country, and also take a look at a couple of ways you can make your business cards really stand out by choosing an unusual size, print finish or detail.

 Looking for the perfect ready-made business card?
 Discover a huge range of business card templates on Envato Market.
-Or why not track down the perfect designer over at Envato Studio to make your business card ideas come to life?

 Things to Note About Business Card Sizes

 1. There is No Single ‘Standard Size’...